학술논문

 Abstract

-Feelings of something belonging to someone is called "psychological ownership."
+The feeling of something belonging to someone is called "psychological ownership."
 A common assumption is that writing with generative AI lowers psychological ownership, but the extent to which this occurs and the role of prompt length are unclear.
-We report on two experiments to better understand the relationship between psychological ownership and prompt length.
-Participants wrote short stories either completely by themselves or wrote prompts of varying lengths, enforced through word limits.
+We report on two experiments to examine the relationship between psychological ownership and prompt length.
+Participants wrote short stories either completely by themselves or wrote prompts of varying lengths.
 Results show that when participants wrote longer prompts, they had higher levels of psychological ownership.
-Their comments suggest they felt encouraged to think more about their prompts and include more details about the story plot.
-However, these benefits plateaued when the prompt length was 75-100% of the target story length.
-Based on these results, we propose prompt entry interface designs that nudge users with soft and hard constraints to write longer prompts for increased psychological ownership.
+Their comments suggest they thought more about their prompts, often adding more details about the plot.
+However, benefits plateaued when prompt length was 75-100% of the target story length.
+To encourage users to write longer prompts, we propose augmenting the prompt submission button so it must be held down a long time if the prompt is short.
+Results show that this technique is effective at increasing prompt length.